GPS: NOT Good for Mass Tracking Cars (Road Congestion Pricing)

 Privacy: GPS resolves position to an error of maybe 3m, so it is high-resolution tracking.
 It is an obvious concern for drivers, who feel this is intrusive.
 The purpose of tracking is solely to detect and price use of main roads at busy and/or congested times, yet the government is tracking their movements everywhere, anytime, and accurately.
 It seems an extreme overreach.

 The government may say ‘Yes we could track you in private areas, but we promise we won’t do this’ would be endless debate and concern in consumer’s minds that they are entering an Orwellian surveillance state.
 Drivers don’t want to be tracked when having affairs, spending their work time at the beach, or perhaps even speeding on quiet roads.
-Even when conducting business normally, drivers will be ‘disconcerted’ knowing they are tracked to such resolution all the time.
+Even when conducting business normally, drivers will be ‘disconcerted’ knowing they are tracked to such high resolution all the time.

 Alternative, newer technology addresses privacy in novel ways, with technology that is ‘physically incapable’ of tracking movement, except on main roads, and at known/defined congested peak hour times which is the purpose of the data capture.
 Drivers will accept privacy implications far better if it’s limited to only the purpose designed, which is a core GDPR data privacy requirement too.